corvus-dotnet/Corvus.Identity/Documentation/adr/0001-secret-caching-layering.md

 Another implementation option is for the secret cache to be a separate feature used alongside the `SecretClient`.
 An application can consult the cache and then fall back to the `SecretClient` if necessary.

-This has the following advantages:
+This has the following advantages (which include all the advantages of Option 2):

 * the cache becomes very simple: it only has to be a cache, and does not need to be anything else (e.g., a proxy for the Key Vault)
+* the client identity affinity can be expressed directly in the API
 * the full power of the Azure Key Vault client SDK remains available because that's what the application uses

 This has these disadvantages: